Frequently Asked Questions (FAQs)

 Q: Transfers and/or Refunds?

-A: The transfer of race numbers from one person to the other or from one race to another is NOT guaranteed.
+A: The transfer of race numbers from one person to the other or from one race to another is NOT allowed.
 Giving or selling your race number to another person is against race policy.
 Violation of these rules will jeopardize your participation in future Bemidji Blue Ox Marathon events.
 Entry fees are non-refundable.
 The only exception that will be made to our "no refund policy" is for those who are on active military duty and are deployed for service (a copy of deployment orders is required)..

 Q: Cancellation Policy?